thaliaberger/products-management-api/README.md

 - `name`: The name of the product to search for.
 - `minPrice`: The minimum price of the product to search for.
 - `maxPrice`: The maximum price of the product to search for.
+- `Pageable`: Pagination parameters for the search results.'

 Response:
-- An array of product objects that match the search criteria.
+- A content object containing an array of product objects that match the search criteria and pagination information.

 ### Save Multiple Products

-Endpoint: `/api/products`
+Endpoint: `/api/products/saveAll`

 Method: `POST`